Ex-footballer Graeme Souness completes charity swim across English Channel

 “Alongside Isla’s dad, Andy, and the rest of the team, we will complete the challenge and in doing so raise awareness of EB and support to find the treatments that are so desperately needed.”

-After spending most of his football career playing number 11, Souness set a target to raise £1.1 million for Debra UK.
+After spending most of his football career playing number 11, Souness set a target to raise £1.1m for Debra UK.

 Recessive dystrophic epidermolysis bullosa is a form of EB, which causes the skin to become extremely fragile – often with extensive blistering and wounds.